SSWConsulting/SSW.Rules.Content/rules/elevator-pitch/rule.md

 Think about what the core beliefs at the company are and note them down as bullet points.

 For example, they might be:
-* Mastery
+* Mastery - Being an expert at your trade
-* Purpose
+* Purpose - Delivering things with ROI
-* Team-Aligned Autonomy
+* Team-Aligned Autonomy - Everyone can raise ideas, but everyone needs to be on the same page before they are implemented

 ### The Value
-Now think about the value the company delivers to clients and note that down too.
+Now think about the value the company delivers to clients and note it down too.

 For example it might be making solutions that:
 * Are efficient
 * Use best practices

 ### The Execution
 Now you have a few bullet points, go outside and record a quick video from memory.
+Here's a few tips to get it right:
-Make sure to mention the question at the start so people have a little context.
+* Hook people in - Make sure to mention the question at the start so people have a little context.

-Do a few takes until it feels right and there you go, that's your elevator pitch!
+* Perfect it - Do a few takes until it feels right

+There you go, that's your elevator pitch!

-Let's take a look at some examples of an SSW elevator pitch:
+Let's take a look at an example of an SSW elevator pitch:

 ` youtube: https://www.youtube.com/shorts/omCRvH1Aeh4 `

-{{ Adam video }}
-{{ Uly video }}
-{{ Matt W video }}